Timesteppers API

 DiagonalIMEX_RK443() # 3rd order

-DiagonalIMEX_SBDF2() # 2nd order multistepProperties: the implicit solve is diagonal in spectral space — the linear operator is applied per Fourier mode ((I + γ·dt·L̂)⁻¹ per wavenumber) rather than through a global matrix solve.
-Much cheaper for pure-Fourier / diagonalizable linear terms; requires the implicit operator to be diagonal in the chosen basis.
+DiagonalIMEX_SBDF2() # 2nd order multistepThe implicit solve is diagonal in spectral space — the linear operator is applied per Fourier mode ((I + γ·dt·L̂)⁻¹ per wavenumber) rather than through a global matrix solve.
+Much cheaper for pure-Fourier / diagonalizable linear terms, and because the solve is an element-wise division there is no sparse factorization to move off-device on GPU.
+It requires the implicit operator to be diagonal in the chosen basis.

 Usage with Solver